Covid: South Africa new cases double in 24 hours as Omicron spreads

 South Africa was the first country to detect the highly mutated new variant.
 Its National Institute for Communicable Diseases (NICD) has said more than 70% of all the virus genomes it sequenced last month have been of the new variant.

-Saudi Arabia and the UAE are among the latest countries to have confirmed their first cases of Omicron.
+India, Ghana, Saudi Arabia and the UAE are among the latest countries to have confirmed their first cases of Omicron.
 Others including the UK, US and Germany have also seen people infected by the new variant.

 Many questions about Omicron remain to be answered, including how much protection current vaccines provide.